-- k.
-If I were to experience harassment, discrimination or other ill treatment at my workplace I know where to seek help/advice. (see Fig. 63) - 27.
-Have you ever encountered any problems regarding your admission or renewal of your contract?
+Dectoral students' network If I were to experience harassment, discrimination or other il Preatment at one work place I know where to seek help/advice. (see Fig. 63)

+27. Have you ever encountered any problems regarding your admission or renewal of your contract?
 If so, please specify what happened.